TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 With a flag of 4000 it will always be visible.

-For example, if your object has a Work of 2816 and that flag is "set" during a script with [_FLAG_SET](commands/gamedata/041-flag-set.md), the next time you enter that area, the object will no longer be there.
+For example, if your object has a Work of 2816 and that flag is "set" during a script with [_FLAG_SET](commands/gamedata/041-flag-set.md), the next time you enter that zone, the object will no longer be there.

 ### Dowsing